MicrosoftDocs/windows-powershell-docs/docset/windows/deduplication/Set-DedupVolume.md

 ```

 This command sets the number of identical chunks of data that the deduplication engine encounters during deduplication before the server creates a redundant copy of the data chunk.
-The **MinimumFileAgeDays** parameter specifies that the data deduplication engine processes the files in all of the folders on volume D: that were not accessed in the last 15 days.
+The **MinimumFileAgeDays** parameter specifies that the data deduplication engine processes the files in all of the folders on volume D: that were created at least 15 days ago.
 The **ChunkRedundancyThreshold** parameter specifies that if the data deduplication engine discovers 50 chunks of identical data, it makes one redundant copy as a safeguard.

 ## PARAMETERS